Liechtenstein Food Guide

 Käsknöpfle (Käsknöpfle)

-Käsknöpfle is Liechtenstein's national dish, a comforting and flavorful alpine pasta.
-Small dumplings made from a simple dough of flour, eggs, and water or milk are cooked and then layered with grated local cheese, typically a blend of Bergkäse and Emmentaler.
-Fried onions and often a side of apple sauce complete the dish, adding a sweet and savory contrast.
-Käsknöpfle embodies Liechtenstein's mountainous terrain and agricultural heritage.
-You'll find it served in most restaurants, from traditional Gasthäuser to mountain huts, and it's often enjoyed during festive occasions and family gatherings.
+Käsknöpfle is Liechtenstein's national dish, a warming alpine pasta.
+Small dumplings made from a plain dough of flour, eggs, and water or milk are boiled, then layered with grated local cheese, usually a mix of Bergkäse and Emmentaler.
+Fried onions go on top and apple sauce often comes on the side, balancing the savory richness with a touch of sweetness.
+The dish grew out of the country's mountain farming, and you'll find it nearly everywhere, from traditional Gasthäuser to mountain huts.
+It's a fixture at festivals and family meals.

 Ribel (Ribel)